Annual Sustainability Report

 2013 Annual Report of King County's Climate Change, Energy, Green Building and Environmental Purchasing Programs (Published June 2014) – 1.6MB pdf

-For questions about the King County Annual Sustainability Report, please contact Megan Smith, Environmental Policy Advisor, King County Executive Office.
+For questions about the King County Annual Sustainability Report, please contact Megan Smith, Director of Climate and Energy Initiatives, King County Executive Office.